 13. Adminimize

 Adminimize gives admins full control over what users can or cannot see inside the WordPress admin area.
-Admins of a multi-author blog can use it to disable user access to unnecessary sections.
+We found the plugin to be super easy-to-use as it disables user access to unnecessary sections with just a few clicks.

 This enables them to provide a lean and distraction-free writing space for the authors.
 For more details, see our tutorial on how to hide unnecessary items from WordPress admin.